alexgabel/LiePaper/README.md

 # Cartan: Neural Symmetry Detector with Latent Lie Algebras

-Cartan is a framework for Neural Symmetry Detection in PyTorch.
-It uses an encoder–decoder style architecture to (1) determine a symmetry generator and (2) estimate transformation magnitudes in order to find geometric relationships in data.
+Cartan is a framework for Neural Symmetry Detection using PyTorch.
+It leverages an encoder–decoder style architecture to (1) determine a symmetry generator and (2) estimate transformation magnitude distributions in order to find geometric relationships in data.
+This is done by feeding the model pairs of data samples, between which one expects there to be a relationship (a linear mapping) that is shared amongst samples through a fixed generator $G$ but sample-specific in magnitude (e.g., rotation vs. the specific angle of rotation).
 It supports MNIST- or Galaxy10-style grayscale inputs out of the box.

 See our paper for more details: https://www.nature.com/articles/s41598-025-17098-8